zaki-fr/decision-tree-neo4j/README.md

     CREATE (answer_correct:Node { id: 'correct', parameters: 'answer_2', types:'String'})
     CREATE (answer_incorrect:Node { id: 'incorrect' })

-A stopable Node is a Node with `parameters` field indicates to passthrough it if its `values` are presented
+A stoppable Node is a Node with `parameters` field indicates to passthrough it if its `values` are presented

     CREATE (answer_stop:Node { id: 'stop', parameters: 'answer_4', types:'String' })